Halcyon Class Minesweepers HMS Hussar 1942

 Extract from ADM 199/1104 Report of SBNO North Russia March 1942

 I wish to pay tribute to the recent work of the Minesweeping Flotilla, consisting of HMS Harrier (Senior Officer), Niger, Gossamer, Speedwell and HUSSAR, under the command of Commander E P Hinton, DSO, MVC, Senior Officer, 6th Minesweeping Flotilla.
-These ships have been escorting QP and PQ Convoys in most severe weather conditions and expected every form of attack be the enemy at distances up to 300 miles from the base.
+These ships have been escorting QP and PQ Convoys in most severe weather conditions and expected every form of attack by the enemy at distances up to 300 miles from the base.
 They have little rest except when cleaning boilers, and can seldom berth alongside or obtain relaxation.
 Their work, especially when meeting convoy PQ13, has been extremely well done and reflects credit on all concerned.

 Signed N Bevan